Creta5164/fmod-rmmv/README.md

 ## Background

-This plugin was created for the [2022 1Chicken game jam contest][1map], a game jam event hosted by 1Map1Chicken in Korea.
+This plugin was created for the [2022 1Chicken game jam contest][1map], a game jam event hosted by [1Map1Chicken RPG Maker contest][1map-twitter] in Korea.

-The game created through this is a game called DOWNFALLEN.
+The game we made by participating in this game jam was DOWNFALLEN, and it was the opportunity to create the corresponding plug-in for this game.

 [The entry page can be viewed here][DOWNFALLEN], but this game is in Korean.

-> However, the text has been pulled out to support fan translations, so contributions are always welcome!
+> *However, the text has been pulled out to support fan translations, so contributions are always welcome!*

 ## Demonstration